joinself/self-sdk-examples/android/README.md

 Steps:
   - Register an account
+  - Run server in `java/chat` and copy the address
   - Enter server inbox address, then click `Connect` to establish a connection with server.
   - Enter a message and send it.